Empire Building (Manhattan)

 The Empire Building's articulation consists of three horizontal sections similar to the components of a column—namely a base, shaft, and capital—and has a facade of gray granite at its base and white granite on the upper stories.
 It is one of the earliest skyscrapers built on pneumatic caissons and one of the oldest such buildings that remain standing.
 The building contains an interior steel frame structure with a curtain-walled facade.
 The top stories contain a loggia on the facade as well as a large metal cornice above the 20th floor.
 There are numerous band courses, balconies, and arched windows along the facade.

 The original Empire Building was a brownstone structure constructed in 1859.
 Though the politician and real estate developer Orlando B. Potter had acquired the brownstone in 1884, he died prior to the current building's construction.
 The present Empire Building was ultimately developed by his children as a 20-story structure.
 The Empire Building was the home of United States Steel Corporation from the company's 1901 founding to 1976, and U.S. Steel owned the building between 1919 and 1973.
 The Empire Building's 21st floor was constructed between 1928 and 1930 to designs by John C. Westervelt.
 The building was converted to apartments in 1997.

-The building was designated a city landmark by the New York City Landmarks Preservation Commission in 1996 and was added to the National Register of Historic Places (NRHP) in 1998.
-It is also a contributing property to the Wall Street Historic District, a NRHP district created in 2007.